-The above produces a vignetting corrected image.
+The above applies the smoothed, trimmed, binned flatfield image flatfield_smo_trim_8bin.img to the primary extension of the observed image source_raw.img by dividing the latter by the former.
+A vignetting corrected image, here input_vigcor.img, is produced.
 The flat field image can be scaled to make it a true effective exposure time map, although the normalization depends on the purpose of such an operation.

 Depending on the scientific objectives, it may well be desirable to subtract particle, cosmic X-ray, or Galactic X-ray background from the observed image before dividing by the flat field.

 The remainder of this chapter describes the details of the initial processing for the XIS.
-These steps, already performed in the processing pipeline (Tab.
-6.1), can be repeated by users if necessary.
+These steps, already performed in the processing pipeline (Table 6.1), can be repeated by users if necessary.

 xistime assigns the corrected arrival time to the XIS events, and performs the fine time measurement for the Burst mode and Window option.
 Here is an example for its application: